IBM/terraform-guardium-datastore-va/examples/aws-rds-mysql/README.md

    - VPC with private subnets
    - Subnets with connectivity to the RDS instance
    - Security groups allowing Lambda to connect to MySQL (port 3306)
+   - Security groups allowing Guardium server to connect to MySQL (port 3306)

 3. **Guardium Data Protection**:
    - Guardium server accessible from your network